Woven Bark Storage Basket

 A light vegetarian lunch is provided, we’ll have have a kettle on the camp fire, plus a huge tarp on hand for cover in case we need it.
 I aim to offer you a satisfying learning experience as well as an enjoyable time away from it all.
 To support you in getting the most from the days, we’ll connect to the woodland surroundings through a short and simple, guided mindfulness-based practice.

-Suitable for beginners as well as those with some experience.
+Suitable for beginners as well as those with some experience, but please bear in mind that this course is quite physical in terms of cutting and processing the bark.
 Groups are kept small to allow for individual attention, and the currently required physical distancing.

 You can read FAQs here.

 See you in the woods!

 Thank you so much for a wonderful, and I mean REALLY wonderful day learning about bark, fire making and connecting to nature again, and all the good soul nourishing things that we did.
 I’m very pleased with my container.
 Mary said that the workshop was one of the best birthday presents she’s ever had!